The Ombudspersons at FLI

 - FLI Rules of Good Scientific Practice at FLI [pdf]

-- DFG-Memorandum Safeguarding Good Scientific Practice [pdf]
+- Guidelines for Good Scientific Practice in the Leibniz Association [pdf]

 In addition to local ombudspersons, the DFG has installed a German Research Ombudsman in order to advise and mediate between parties in matters related to research integrity.
 Everybody is free to either contact his/her own institutional ombudsperson or the German Research Ombudsman of DFG.